shivalikachavan/p8105_final/final_report/Final_Report.md

 mentally unhealthy days than 18–24-year-olds, This matches known demographic patterns typical in BRFSS mental health data.

-The overall effect of sports betting legality (`sb_legal`) was 0.054 0.053 (p \< 0.001) 8.06e-55.
-In the reference group (female, age 18–24),
-living in a state where sports betting is legal is associated with a +5.4 5.2615068 percentage point higher probability of reporting ≥1 mentally unhealthy day in the past month.
+The overall effect of sports betting legality (`sb_legal`) was 0.053 p = 8.06e-55.
+In the reference group (female, age 18–24), living in a state where sports betting is legal is associated with a 5.262 percentage point higher probability of reporting ≥1 mentally unhealthy day in the past month.

 There is no meaningful difference in the effect of sports betting legalization between men and women.
 The coefficient is tiny (0.0019712)